-You must not take station/reference/exam materials including pages from your Candidate Notebook or OSPE Candidate Examination Booklet:
+You must not take your Candidate Notebook or any of its pages inside the washroom.

-While in the secure examination area under exam conditions, you must comply with all the rules listed in the Candidate Rules of Conduct – Performance Examinations (OSCE/OSPE), Candidate Information for Pharmacist Performance Examinations and Candidate’s Agreement as well as all instructions given on exam day by exam personnel.
+While in the secure examination area under exam conditions, you must comply with all the rules listed in the Candidate Rules of Conduct – Performance Examinations: Part II (OSCE/OSPE), Candidate Information – Performance Examinations: Part II (OSCE/OSPE) and Candidate’s Agreement: Part II (OSCE/OSPE) as well as all instructions given on exam day by exam personnel.

 If you breach an exam rule, you receive a warning and PEBC is informed.
-If you breach exam rules more than once, either the same exam rule twice or two different exam rules, you may be removed from the examination and your results may be cancelled and the exam will count as an attempt.
+If you breach exam rules more than once, either the same exam rule twice or two different exam rules, you may be removed from the examination.
 If you engage in falsifying your identity, have an electronic device or share exam content in any way, you may be removed from the examination the first time you break a rule.
-Your results may be cancelled and the exam will count as an attempt.
+If you are removed from the examination, your results may be cancelled and the exam will count as an attempt.